R

 Raspberry Pi

 A brand of single-board computer launched in 2012 by the non-profit Raspberry Pi Foundation, intended for use in teaching programming and computer science.
-It has a low-power ARM microprocessor, discrete GPU, 256 MB to 1 GB of memory, a slot for SD card removable storage, general-purpose I/O pins, and standard ports for video, audio, USB devices, and Ethernet.
+The original Raspberry Pi has a low-power ARM microprocessor, discrete GPU, 256 MB to 1 GB of memory, a slot for SD card removable storage, general-purpose I/O pins, and standard ports for video, audio, USB devices, and Ethernet.
 It boots from the SD card and runs any of several operating systems.
 Compare Arduino.

 Raspberry Pi module